lab1092/blender-manual_ja/manual/lighting/shadows.rst

    Cast Buffer Shadows enabled for a material

-:guilabel:`Buffered` shadows provide fast-rendered shadows at the expense of precision and/or quality.
+*Buffered* shadows provide fast-rendered shadows at the expense of precision and/or quality.
 Buffered shadows also require more memory resources as compared to ray tracing.
 Using buffered shadows depends on your requirements.
 If you are rendering animations or can't wait hours to render a complex scene with soft shadows, buffer shadows are a good choice.

 For a scanline renderer - and Blender's built-in engine *is*, among other things, a scanline renderer - shadows can be computed using a *shadow buffer*.